hund030/TeamsFx_Wiki_review/Teams-Toolkit-Visual-Studio-Code-v5.0-Prerelease-Guide.md

 Some local debug operation is not defined in `teamsapp.local.yml`, for example `npm run dev:teamsfx`.
 You need to inspect the actual command in `package.json` to understand which file is used to define the npm command's input (usually in the form of environment variable) and update that file.

-Most of the time, the npm command uses `env-cmd -f .localSettings` to load environment variables.
-So you need to create a `.localSettings` file in the same folder of `package.json` and add environment variables to it.
+Most of the time, the npm command uses `env-cmd -f .localConfigs` to load environment variables.
+So you need to create a `.localConfigs` file in the same folder of `package.json` and add environment variables to it.

 ## Customize your Ngrok configuration for debug